 Build a strong brand personality

-Email is the most personal means of digitally reaching your customer but of course you can’t write personally to each and every individual.
+Email automation for ecommerce is the most personal means of digitally reaching your customer but of course you can’t write personally to each and every individual.
 Using automation to target groups is the next best thing because by tracking customer activity through your site and offering different sign up options dependent on the content they want, you can narrow their buying personas down to specific segments.

 Sending emails to segmented groups means you can target specific messages, promotions and relevant content to the right people.
 You might also wish to send varied formats of email depending preferences determined by the user.
 Some visitors prefer to receive basic HTML emails whilst others prefer a rich tapestry of photos, video, interactive surveys, colors and text.
 Once you identify individual or group preferences, you can start customising your messages and your invitation to join the buying journey is more likely to be accepted.